bestdan/crontweets/Setup.md

 ### Time zones
 One nasty potential problem (I've never experienced it) is if the machine (EC2 etc) you deploy your `schedule` on is in a different time zone.
 I should probably make some kind of time-zone argument to the `schedule`.
 Pull requests are welcome!

+# Background
+I generally try to write ever-green/non-ephemeral [articles](http://www.dpegan.com/optimal_behavior/).
+I then periodically share random pieces of content on twitter, which helps people keep discovering relevant ideas.
+I appreciate it when other people do this, so I thought I would do it myself.

+I used to pay ~$500 a year for [MeetEdgar](www.meetedgar.com).
+It maintained a categorical library of social media content, and posts random things at pre-apppointed times from different categories.

+This is just a DIY version of that service.
+It still costs ~$5 a month for AWS given how I've done it though.